amazingrand0mproductions-crypto/CROSSEDWIRES/README.md

 CROSSED WIRES — Adaptive Relationship Engine for AI Dungeon
 ==============================================================

-Crossed Wires v6 keeps the persistent directional relationship system from v5, but it is no longer built only for relationship-drama scenarios.
-It now adapts its social logic to the type of adventure being played so relationships support the scenario instead of replacing it.

 A horror story should still feel like horror.
 A military scenario should care about command, comradeship and duty.
 A workplace story should understand hierarchy and professional boundaries.
 A family story should use shared history and expectations.
 A superhero story should understand secret identities and responsibility.
 Romance can still develop naturally inside any of them when the story actually supports it.